-When undertaking any kind of preservation treatment, live by this rule:
+When undertaking any preservation treatment, live by this rule:

 The treatment should be reversible.

-Common sense approach – always start with the least invasive treatment but if you aren’t sure what to do, don’t do anything.
-Instead, contact the McHenry County Historical Society.
+Common sense approach – always start with the least invasive treatment, but if you aren’t sure what to do, don’t do anything.

 Factors that lead to damage

 Pollution: avoid storage containers that off-gas.
 Avoid dust which is abrasive.
-Avoid unsealed wooden shelving which off-gases.
-The more aromatic the wood, the more off-gassing it is.
+Avoid unsealed wooden shelving as it off-gases.
+The more aromatic the wood, the more off-gassing it does.

 Temperature: avoid rapid fluctuations in temperature and humidity.
 50° - 68° for photographs with fluctuations of no more than 5 degrees per day.
 Cold storage at low relative humidity is ideal.
 60° - 65° for textiles.